damalis/full-stack-apache2-drupal-for-everyone-with-docker-compose/README.md

 add and/or remove drupal site folders and files with any ftp client program in ```./drupal``` folder.
 <br />You can also visit `https://example.com` to access website after starting the containers.

-#### Database configuration
+#### Database

 ADVANCED OPTIONS -> Host: database

 #### Redis

-Edit Drupal settings file: ./drupal/sites/default/settings.php and add these lines at the bottom of the file or make uncomment:
+if there isn't these lines, Edit Drupal settings file: ./drupal/sites/default/settings.php and add these lines at the bottom of the file:

 ```
 $settings['redis.connection']['host'] = 'redis';